Helm configuration

 userBaseDn: "<base-dn-for-search>"

-By default, this will get the name (from the displayName attribute) and the email (from the mail attribute) from LDAP instead of the ID token.
-If either have multiple values, the first one will be used.
+By default, this will get the name from the displayName attribute, the email (from the mail attribute, the UID from the uidNumber attribute, and the primary GID from the gidNumber attribute.
+These attribute names be overridden; see below.
+If any have multiple values, the first one will be used.

 You may need to set the following additional options under config.ldap depending on your LDAP schema: